 |Where||Hawkesbury Race Club – Racecourse Rd, Clarendon NSW 2756|

-HorseBetting’s New South Wales racing analyst brings you his best bets and quaddie picks for the eight-race provincial program at Hawkesbury on Tuesday afternoon.
-The track is rated a Good 4, and the rail is out 3m from the 1100m to the 450m and true for the remainder of the course.
-The opening race of the day is set to jump at 1:20pm AEDT.
+HorseBetting’s New South Wales form analyst brings you his best bets and quaddie numbers for the seven-race program at Hawkesbury this Thursday.
+The track is rated a Soft 5, and the rail is out 3m from the 1100m to the 450m and set true for the remainder of the course.
+The first race is set to jump at 1:35pm AEST.

 |Hawkesbury quadrella selections|